Royals vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have been listed as the moneyline favorite only one other time so far this season, a game they lost.
+- The Royals have been listed as the moneyline favorite just two other times so far this season, and they lost both of the games.

-- Kansas City has not played a game this season with moneyline odds of -145 or shorter.
+- Kansas City has not yet played as moneyline favorites of -175 or shorter.

-- Based on this game's moneyline, the Royals have an implied win probability of 59.2%.
+- The implied moneyline probablility in this matchup gives the Royals a 63.6% chance to win.

-- Kansas City has combined with opponents to go over the total 16 times this season for a 16-14-2 record against the over/under.
+- Kansas City has played in 33 games with an over/under set, and have combined with its opponents to go over the total 17 times (17-14-2).

-- The Royals have had a spread set for only two games this season, and went 1-1-0 ATS.
+- The Royals have had a spread set for only two outings this season, and went 1-1-0 ATS.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.